-Weekly classes will conducted live, on-line, via Blackboard Collaborate, accessible from the UVA Collab course website.
+Weekly classes will be conducted live, on-line, via Blackboard Collaborate, accessible from the UVA Collab course website.
 The course delivery is synchronous, meaning you will log-in to a live lecture each week for our scheduled class session.

 Your coursework each week will begin with a chapter reading assignment from our text, where you will gain initial exposure to the material.
 It is vital that you complete the reading assignment prior to the lecture for that topic, in order to get the most out of our on-line meeting time together.
-All homework solutions and a copy of the lecture slides will be made available on our UVA Collab course site following each class session.
+A copy of the lecture slides (in PowerPoint format) will be made available on our UVA Collab course site prior to each class session.